-The DotOrg Foundation received five (5) Class A organizational endorsements and five (5) Class B endorsements.
+The DotOrg Foundation received five (5) Class A organizational endorsements and four (4) Class B endorsements.
 The Class A endorsements came from Association of Fundraising Professionals, Guidestar, Canada Helps, Charity Navigator and ePhilanthropy.
 Several of these endorsing organizations are involved in verification activities, which might give them a special interest in the DotOrg bid, but we counted them as Class A's anyway.
 One of the organizations, Independent Sector, has also filed comments in support of limited aspects of the Neustar bid, so we counted it as a Class B endorsement.
-All but two of the endorsements come from organizations based in North America.